 SO AM I, REXY.
 WE ALL DESERVED BETTER.

-Rex asks Ahsoka if she’d heard that Maul also got out like HOLY LORD did this mission ever go sideways, and Ahsoka is like “oh that, yeah I let him go to create a diversion” and despite the fact that his face is covered you can basically watch Rex visibly age after she says this.
+Rex asks Ahsoka if she’d heard that Maul also got out — and HOLY LORD did this mission ever go sideways — and Ahsoka is like “oh that, yeah I let him go to create a diversion” and despite the fact that his face is covered you can basically watch Rex visibly age after she says this.
 I have said it before and I will say it yet again: Rex and Cody deserved to be paid 1 MILLION CREDITS A YEAR and be entitled to like 15 weeks of vacation.
 There should have been a special Kenobi-Skywalker Hazard Pay or something.